GorkaLiul/Obsidian-notes/Coding/Esp32.md

 ## __Using the embedded screen__

 here I will be listing all the information related to usign the oled screen with an esp32.
-Topics like #Crates #Github repos and #Youtube  videos will be listed.
+Topics like #Crate #Github repos and #Youtube  videos will be listed.